 For a large fish, the yellow tang is quite peaceful with other species, making them ideal candidates for a wide range of tank setups.
 As usual, any hostility this fish may have is reserved for other members of the surgeonfish clan, especially when dealing with others of its own kind.
 However, a large enough aquarium can house multiple yellow tangs as long as there is enough breathing space for them all.

 Their shoaling behavior in the wild can be witnessed in captivity as well.
 They like to play "follow the leader" where they all follow a designated fish to either ends of the tank.

 If you're planning on keeping more than one, always make sure you introduce them at the same time.
 Putting one in with a more established member will always bring about aggression between the two.

 A Yellow Tang in a Tank That Is Way Too Small (24 gallons)

 Yellow tangs reach lengths of up to 8 inches, so they are a pretty big fish.
-They need a 100 gallon tank if you plan on keeping them until adulthood, but something like a 150 gallon or larger would be better.
+They need a 100-gallon tank if you plan on keeping them until adulthood, but something like a 150-gallon tank or larger would be better.